RedsyncDevelopment/e2e-assignment/README.md

 # Airport Application

 This is an application for adding Airports to a Map.
-Airports can have multiple Airlines and you can view available Airlines beetween certain Airports inside certain Country.
+Airports can have multiple Airlines and you can view available Airlines between certain Airports inside certain Country.

 ## Clone project to your local machine